 Electrical & Computer Engineering

-Make a Difference in Society Through Smart Engineering!
+Make the Difference in Society Through Smart Engineering!

 Why Become an Electrical Engineer?

-• Electrical/Computer Engineering graduates command higher salaries and hold the largest percentage of the engineering workforce (294,000 jobs in 2010) (Source: Bureau of Labor Statistics)
+• Electrical and Computer Engineering (ECE) graduates command higher salaries and hold large sector of the engineering workforce.

-• Electrical Engineers contribute to efficient energy and make a difference in life and society
+• Electrical Engineers contribute to efficient electric energy utilization and make a difference in life and society.

-• TSU ECE graduates work for major and small companies including Boeing, Raytheon, Lockheed Martin, Intel, TVA, Bell South, and Nashville Electric .
+• TSU ECE graduates work for major and small companies including Boeing, Raytheon, Lockheed Martin, Intel, TVA, and Nashville Electric Services (NES).

-• Increasing demand for electrical engineers to develop smart grid communications equipment (ex.
-4G LTE for Verizon, AT&T, Sprint, etc), environmentally friendly energy, and consumer electronics products (ex.
-Smart phones and Tablets)
+• Increasing demand for electrical engineers to develop smart grid, microgrids, environmentally friendly energy sources, communications equipment, infrastructure cyber security, and consumer electronics products.

-• ECE graduates are sought out and have the opportunity to pursue graduate study in other fields such as
+• ECE graduates are sought out and could pursue graduate study in other fields such as

 • Medical degree